-To understand what a HTML tag is, let’s start by defining what HTML is.
+To understand what an HTML tag is, let’s start by defining what HTML is.

 HTML stands for HyperText Markup Language, a computer language used to create web pages.